FranckOculi/React-to-do-List/readme.md

 - use a local API to render the app on your browser.
 - use a local API to stock data on a JSON file (http://localhost:3003).

+## How to use :
+---

+- You need to download all packages
+- npm command (back) : npm run server 3003
+- npm command (front) : npm run start
+- Enjoy!

 ## Technologies used :
 ---